Statistics Explained

 Source: Eurostat (road_go_ta_tott)

-When looking at the evolution of EU road freight transport from 2018 onwards, the trends observed for national road freight transport and international road freight transport of loaded vehicles measured in tonne-kilometres are very similar to each other (see Figure 1).
-Despite the comparable trend, international transport showed higher growth than national transport over the whole period.
+When looking at the evolution of EU road freight transport from 2019 onwards, the trends observed for national road freight transport and international road freight transport by loaded vehicles, presented as an index (2019 = 100) based on tonne-kilometres, are very similar to each other (see Figure 1).
+Despite the comparable trends, international transport showed higher growth than national transport over the period.
+Between 2022 and 2023, national and international road freight transport by loaded vehicles decreased by 3.5 and 3.2 index points, respectively.

-a line chart with three lines showing the road freight transport by type of operation in the EU from 2018 to 2022, the three lines show, national transport loaded, total transport and total international transport-loaded.
+a line chart with three lines showing the road freight transport by type of operation in the EU from 2019 to 2023; the three lines show national transport loaded, total transport and total international transport-loaded.

 Source: Eurostat (road_go_ta_tott)